pierrce/karunaportfolio/README.md

 [About Karuna Labs](https://karunalabs.com/about/)
 [Demonstration Video](https://vimeo.com/344920663)

+#### Responsibilities

+- Assets creation using Blender and Adobe Illustrator
+- Scene and Lighting creation within Unity
+- Service script creation with C# that communicates with our backend Django web framework.
+- Activity design and creation using C# and StrangeIOC
+- Avatar joint detection and tracking using custom C# scripts and FinalIK for medical data analysis and patient progress tracking.
+- Optimization of Lighting, Scripts, Calls using the Unity Profiler.

 ### Researched Hardware

 The following is a list of hardware I've worked with through their APIs during my time at KarunaLabs while searching for a better finger and hand tracking solution.